Book a demo

 To help enact Bill C-3in a healthcare setting to protect healthcare staff, there are technological solutions that can be implemented now.
 If a nurse, doctor, or other health care worker experiences a threat to their safety or violence, staff safety systems give workers the capability to call for help.

-The GuardRFID real-time location systems (RTLS) solution enables health care staff who are threatened to call for assistance by pressing a button on a discrete tag.
+The HID real-time location systems (RTLS) solution enables health care staff who are threatened to call for assistance by pressing a button on a discrete tag.
 ID badge-style personal tags are designed for both comfort and system adoption.

 RTLS solutions also provide accurate, real-time visibility on the location of the staff member, so that security can be dispatched to help immediately.
-If a tag call button is pressed, the tag communicates with GuardRFID infrastructure in real-time to facilitate staff location and raises alerts in the AllGuard® software.
+If a tag call button is pressed, the tag communicates with HID infrastructure in real-time to facilitate staff location and raises alerts in the AllGuard® software.
 Staff are also able to communicate that assistance is on the way, which can help de-escalate an unsafe situation.

 Duress alarm messaging can be configured to meet the organization’s preferred communication protocols.
 For example, a notification can be sent to authorized personnel such as security.
 And, various messaging options are possible, such as the activation of workstation alarms, email, mobile alerts, or voice messaging.
 The system can also be configured to activate event video recording to help prosecute violent perpetrators.